crs4/bbmri-it-school-tutorials/11-final-project/README.md

 ## Task 2.2: create the Fact Table

 Create the Fact Table for your collections and have them imported into the Directory.
+Then, query the catalogue to see if you can find your metadata.

 Open [this dedicated page](./task-2.2/README.md) for complete instructions.

-## Task 2.3: execute test query

-Now your biobank and its collections should be fully integrated in the Directory.
-It's time to query the catalogue to see if you can find your metadata.

-Open [this dedicated page](./task-2.3/README.md) for complete instructions.

 # Register with Sample Locator